jasonliang-dev/jasonliang-dev.github.io/src/coroutines.md

 end
 ```

-Yes, using coroutines in this example requires more lines of code, but the
+Yes, this example uses more lines of code than the previous, but the point is
-point is that the control flow reads in a linear fashion, like a recipe.
-Step 1
+that the control flow reads linearly, step-by-step, like a recipe.
+First, move
-is to move the robot right, step 2 is to move it down, then left, then up.
-The
+the robot to the right, then, move it down, then left, then up.
+The outer loop
-outer loop moves the control flow back up to step 1.
-It's now more apparent
+moves the control flow back up to the first step.
+It's now more apparent that
-that this object moves in the path of a square.
+this object moves in the path of a square.

 Notice how there's also less state to keep track of between frames.
 The
 state for velocity `dx` and `dy` has disappeared.
-This is important, because
+This is important because
 coroutines excel when it comes to representing...

 ## State Machines

 Let's try something more complex.
-How would you implement an entity that moves
+Let's implement an entity that:

-to a random location, then stops and shoots bullets in a spiral, then shoots a
+1. moves to a random location
+2. then stops and shoots bullets in a spiral
+3. then shoots a ring of bullets
-ring of bullets, then picks a new random location and repeats the previous
+4. then picks a new random location
-steps?
+5. then repeats step 1

 ![](images/coroutines/bullets.gif)

 My solution without coroutines consists of three distinct states: `move`,
 `shoot1`, and `shoot2`. `move` nudges the position closer to the random target
-position. `shoot1` keeps track of a shoot timer and an angle, creating a bullet
+position, `shoot1` keeps track of a timer and an angle, creating a bullet
-every 0.1 seconds. `shoot2` adds several bullets to the scene and then picks a
+every 0.1 seconds, and `shoot2` creates a ring of bullets to the scene and then
-new target for `move`.
+picks a new target for the `move` state.

 ```lua
 function Block:new(desc)